Is it biblical to ask Jesus into your heart?Question: "Is it biblical to ask Jesus into your heart?"

 Often, the exhortation to “ask Jesus to come into your heart” is used as a simple way to say, “Ask Jesus to enter your life” or “Allow the Lord to take control.”
 If this is done in the context of presenting the whole gospel, then there’s no harm done.
 But before a person is invited to “ask Jesus into your heart,” he or she should understand sin and its penalty, the payment Christ made on the cross, and the reality of Christ’s resurrection.
 In fact, referring to salvation as Jesus’ “coming into your heart” might even help a person understand that the Spirit of Christ comes to indwell the soul (see John 14:17).
 Still, it is always best to use the terminology the Bible uses.
 “Ask Jesus into your heart” does not fully communicate what is actually occurring at salvation.

 When sharing the gospel, we should be careful what we say and how we say it.
 Even the word believe can be misleading if it is presented as mere intellectual assent (agreeing that certain facts are true) instead of as trust (relying on those true facts).
 Judas Iscariot believed certain facts about Jesus, but he never trusted Jesus for salvation.
 Salvation is not about believing a list of facts.
 Salvation is not about asking Jesus to come into your heart.
-Salvation is not even about asking God to forgive you.
 Salvation is about trusting in Jesus as your Savior, receiving the forgiveness He offers by grace through faith.
 Salvation is about being made new through the sacrifice of Jesus Christ and the power of the Holy Spirit (Titus 3:5).

 Recommended Resource: Stop Asking Jesus Into Your Heart: How to Know for Sure You Are Saved by J.D.
 Greear